 But let’s not forgot: previous reopening plans were postponed…

-While we are VERY excited about the prospect of Bali’s borders reopening this year, we do have to consider the fact that plans are likely to change.
+While we are VERY excited about the prospect of Bali’s borders reopening, we do have to consider the fact that plans are likely to change.
 After all, it’s not the first time we’ve heard of a potential reopening that was later postponed.
 Bali’s Governor had aimed to open international tourism back in September 2020, but later announced that the current situation in Indonesia is not yet conducive to allow foreign tourists to visit Indonesia (including Bali).
 As such, the Temporary Prohibition of Foreigners Entering the Territory of the Republic of Indonesia remained in effect.

 Koster also pointed out that most countries around the world have not yet allowed their citizens to travel freely overseas, suggesting that Indonesia will follow suit.
 He pointed out that the Covid-19 pandemic is still hostile, and reopening too soon would threaten the health and safety of Indonesia’s citizens.

 However, despite the continued closure of Indonesia’s international borders, the Central Government strongly supports Bali’s plan to restore tourism.
 After all, Bali isn’t the only destination in Asia that’s planning these ‘travel corridors’ this year, with Singapore, Korea and Hong Kong all making their own plans for safe travel options.